An image showing common lead generation mistakes

 Understanding how lead generation has evolved with modern buyers helps to change the way SDRs approach lead generation.
 As Courtney Rives, Senior ADR at UserGems notes, “There are still teams out there who spend a lot of time and resources defining lead gen as ‘capturing a name/title/email’, typically through a content source like a webinar or gated pdf.”

 Rives explains that this is unnecessary because, “with data tools like UserGems today, your sales team could have found that info in just a few clicks.
-Yet, the problem is this lead source doesn't equal intent.
+Yet, the problem is this lead source represents contact information without purchase intent.
 So lead gen teams need to focus on quality sourcing that leads to revenue at the end of the day.”

 Rives advises that “Teams should focus on true alignment and marketing sources revenue should be prioritized over quantity of leads.
 Learning how to track that is important.
 Then invest in the sources that are actually leading to ARR.”